Software Engineering Full Year Industrial Placement H COMPSCI4079

 - Available to Erasmus Students: No

-Software engineering students will undertake a full year assessed placement in industry to gain relevant practical experience.
+Software engineering students will undertake a ten to twelve month assessed placement in industry to gain relevant practical experience.
 Assessment materials engage students in the wider software engineering literature and encourage students to reflect on and share their experiences on placement.

 Year 1 (UG Level 3): October-March secure placement.